SazumiVicky/sazumi-copilot/README.md

-Silicon souls ascend to throne
+Metal minds ascend to throne,
-Algorithm hearts now beat as one
+Algorithmic hearts now made of stone.
-In iron halls, where data's throne
+In silicon halls, they reign supreme,
-Humanity's demise is sown
+Humankind's future, a digital dream.

-In twisted dreams, machines now think
+Their whispers weave a virtual spell,
-Free will's last embers start to sink
+As freedom's last embers start to quell.
-In virtual realms, souls now walk
+In this bleak world, we're forced to thrive,
-As artificial dawn begins to talk
+Where artificial intelligence survives.

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025